 The computers we use are standard everyday PCs, running the Windows operating system.
 There is nothing special (unless the customer requests it) about the PCs.
 We have minimum requirements that are inexpensive and easy to replace locally.
 With our years of experience and using many types of computers, single board PC104, industrial, desktop, touch screen, or built from scratch, we have worked with them all in some of the worst environments.
 You would be amazed that inexpensive PCs had outlasted even the expensive industrial machines we tested.

 How much impact does this control system put on these computers?
 Generally, with our control system maxed out it uses about 2%-5% of the CPU time running the software.
 This is a big difference between PLCs or the popular canned software systems that can grab up to 95% of all system resources leaving no room for anything else to take place including a simple screen saver.

-PLCs tend to only run ladder logic, but that ladder logic is not transportable to another brand/model of PLC, causing the developer to adapt all that old logic to a different brand of PLC, costing the company time and money in redeveloping and or retraining of their personnel.
+PLCs tend to only run ladder logic, but the ladder logic setup for the original PLC is not transferable to another brand/model of PLC, causing the developer to adapt all that old logic to a different brand of PLC, costing the company time and money in redeveloping and or retraining of their personnel.
 Another downfall is that all the I/O is built right in to the PLC.
 If a single I/O point burns out, the logic will need to be rerouted to a different point or the whole PLC will need to be replaced if it is too old for upgrade.

-We developed our system with Microsoft's .Net runtime and we stay current with programming software changes.
+We developed our system with Microsoft's programming language and we stay current with programming changes.
 We maintain older versions of our software, and make sure that all our customers will have a direct upgrade path to the latest software version, with little or no down time.
 The other benefit is if one I/O point is burned out, one I/O point is replaced, because the I/O is separate from the brains and easily swapped out.